Graph-Conditional Flow Matching for Relational Data Generation: Background

-\subsection{The flow matching objective}
+Flow matching provides a framework for training a deep neural network to parameterize a velocity field $v_t(\data)$ such that the resulting ordinary differential equation transforms samples from a tractable noise distribution $p_0$ into samples approximating the target data distribution $q \approx p_1$.

-Since one does not have direct access to the underlying vector field of a CNF, nor the probability path $p_t$, then it is not possible to directly match a learned velocity $u_t^{\theta}$ with parameters $\theta$ against a ground truth $v_t$.
+\subsection{The Flow Matching Objective}

-The main idea of flow matching is instead to define the underlying probability path as a mixture of conditional, ``per-example", probability paths, that can be defined in a tractable way.
+Since direct access to the vector field $v_t$ of a CNF generating the data is unavailable, we cannot directly match a parameterized velocity field $v_t^{\theta}$ against the ground truth $v_t$.
+The main idea of flow matching is instead to define the underlying probability path as a mixture of conditional "per-example" probability paths, that can be defined in a tractable way.